 Parent involvement is required for your child to participate in the play although, for parents of young, non-school age kids, it can look very doable.
 We are very flexible and will find the perfect fit for you at this stage in life.

 The play is mainly run by volunteers.
 We need 100% effort from both you and your student.
 We need your help with making sure your child is on time, arrives with a good attitude, and is respectful to authority figures.
-A little pep talk from mom often goes a long way!
+A little pep talk from mom or dad often goes a long way!

 We have many different opportunities for you to shine.
-Ten (10) volunteer hours are required to participate in the show.
+A minimum of Ten (10) volunteer hours are required to participate in the show.
 IF YOU DO NOT SIGN UP FOR A SPECIFIC AREA, ONE WILL BE ASSIGNED TO YOU.
 Please take this responsibility seriously: Show up on time, be ready to work, and meet new faces and friends.
 The friends I have met through the play have continually been my core of friends at Parkview.
 It is doubly true for my children.

 If you have any questions, PLEASE ASK EARLY.
 It is harder to be flexible or take in new ideas or ways to tackle a problem when our time draws closer to performances.

 Welcome to the team!
 It is an honor to work beside you!

 You can find audition information and an audition form on the Center Stage Theater website under Parkview.
 Parkview (center-stage-theater.com)